-Housing Authority of Clackamas County is a public housing agency in Oregon City, Oregon that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing Authority of Clackamas County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Clackamas County, Oregon Housing Choice Voucher||Closed|

-As of the most recent VMS report, Housing Authority of Clackamas County manages 1,486 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Clackamas County manages 1,613 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 14% having issued approximately 113 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 31 months on the waiting list1.